-Actinium Pharmaceuticals, Inc. is a publicly traded biopharmaceutical company developing innovative targeted therapies for patients with cancers lacking effective treatment options.
-Actinium's proprietary technology platform utilizes monoclonal antibodies to deliver radioisotopes directly to cells of interest in order to kill those cells safely and effectively.
+Actinium Pharmaceuticals, Inc. (NYSE MKT:ATNM) is a publicly traded biopharmaceutical company developing innovative targeted therapies for patients with cancers lacking effective treatment options.
+Actinium's proprietary technology platform utilizes monoclonal antibodies to deliver radioisotopes directly to cells of interest in order to kill those cells both safely and effectively.

-The Company's lead product candidate, Iomab-B, is licensed from the Fred Hutchinson Cancer Research Center and is designed to be used, upon approval, in preparing patients for a hematopoietic stem cell transplant, commonly referred to as bone marrow transplant.
+Actinium's lead product candidate, Iomab-B, is licensed from the Fred Hutchinson Cancer Research Center and is designed to be used, upon approval, in preparing patients for a hematopoietic stem cell transplant, commonly referred to as bone marrow transplant.
 A bone marrow transplant is often the only potential cure for patients with blood-borne cancers but the current standard preparation for a transplant requires chemotherapy and/or total body irradiation that result in significant toxicities.
-Actinium believes Iomab-B will enable a faster and less toxic preparation of patients seeking a bone marrow transplant, leading to increased transplant success and survival rates.
-The Company is currently conducting a single pivotal 150-patient, multicenter Phase 3 clinical study of Iomab-B in patients with relapsed or refractory acute myeloid leukemia (AML) age 55 and older.
+We believe Iomab-B will enable a faster and less toxic preparation of patients seeking a bone marrow transplant, leading to increased transplant success and survival rates.
+We are currently conducting a single pivotal 150-patient, multicenter Phase 3 clinical study of Iomab-B in patients with relapsed or refractory acute myeloid leukemia (AML) age 55 and older.
 Learn more about Iomab-B and bone marrow transplant for AML here.

-In addition, Actinium is developing, Actimab-A, its lead alpha-particle drug candidate that is licensed from Memorial Sloan Kettering Cancer Center.
+Actinium is also developing Actimab-A, our lead alpha-particle drug candidate.
 Actimab-A is currently in a multicenter open-label, 53-patient Phase 2 trial for patients newly diagnosed with AML age 60 and over.
 Actimab-A is being developed to induce remissions in elderly patients with AML who lack effective treatment options and often cannot tolerate the toxicities of standard frontline therapies.
-To learn more about Actimab-A visit this link.
+Learn more about Actimab-A here.

-In addition, Actinium has expanded it alpha-particle approach with its newly created drug candidate Actimab-M, which is being studied in patients with relapsed or refractory multiple myeloma in a Phase 1 clinical trial.
+In addition, Actinium has expanded its alpha-particle approach to include newly created drug candidate Actimab-M, which is being studied in patients with relapsed or refractory multiple myeloma in a Phase 1 clinical trial.
 Learn more about Actimab-M and the multiple myeloma trial here.

-Actinium is also utilizing its alpha-particle immunotherapy (APIT) technology platform to generate new drug candidates based on antibodies linked to the element Actinium-225 that are directed at various cancers that are blood-borne or form solid tumors.
+Actinium is also utilizing its alpha-particle immunotherapy (APIT) technology platform to generate new drug candidates based on antibodies linked to the element actinium-225 that are directed at various blood-borne or solid cancers.
 To learn more about Actinium's APIT or to explore a potential collaboration using this powerful technology please visit the Technology page.